raspberrypilearning/interactive-animation/en/step_6.md

 ## Animate your sprite
-Now you're going to make changes in a loop to create an animation effect.
+Now you're going to make changes in a loop to create an animation effect to make your sprite look more interesting.

 --- task ---

-Now consider adding an animation effect to make your sprite look more interesting.

 This ghost creates an animation effect by changing its costume and brightness: